rdefeo/quac/README.md

 * Layout: Switch between Horizontal and Vertical layout
 * Show Icons: Toggles display of all icons
 * Show Headers: Toggles display of header/folder text at the top, giving you room for one more item on screen!
+* SubGhz Duration: Changes the length of time a non-RAW SubGhz signal is trasmitted.
+This allows for repeated transmissions during the interval.
+Within playlists, this can be overridden per `.sub` file.
 * RFID Duration: Changes the length of time a RFID signal is transmitted.
 Within playlists, this can be overridden per `.rfid` file.
 * NFC Duration: Changes the length of time a NFC signal is transmitted.
 Within playlists, this can be overridden per `.nfc` file.
 * iButton Duration: Changes the length of time a iButton signal is transmitted.
 Within playlists, this can be overridden per `.ibtn` file.